 The January Leonids (JLE) were discovered by Dr. Peter Brown and are mentioned in the same publication as the Alpha Hydrids.
-This shower is active from December 28 through January 07 with maximum activity occurring on January 2nd.
-The radiant is currently located at 09:26 (142) +26.
-This position lies in northwestern Leo, 1 degree east of the 4th magnitude star known as Al Min'har al A'sad (kappa Leonis).
+This shower is active from December 28 through January 07 with maximum activity occurring on January 3rd.
+The radiant is currently located at 09:23 (141) +27.
+This position lies in northwestern Leo, 1 degree north of the 4th magnitude star known as Al Min'har al A'sad (kappa Leonis).
 These meteors are best seen near 0300 LST when the radiant lies highest above the northern horizon.
 At 52 km/sec. the January Leonids produce meteors of swift velocity.
 Expected rates this week are less than 1 no matter your location.

 The eta Hydrids (EHY) were recently discovered by members of the Croatian Meteor Network.
 This radiant is active from November 26 through January 1st with maximum activity occurring on December 12th.
-The radiant is currently located at 09:44 (146) -01, which places it in western Sextans, 1 degree east of the 4th magnitude star known as Ukdah (iota Hydrae).
+The radiant is currently located at 09:40 (145) -01, which places it in western Hydra, near the spot occupied by the 4th magnitude star known as iota Hydrae.
 This position is close to that of the sigma Hydrids so care must be taken to separate the two sources.
 These meteors are best seen near 0400 LST when the radiant lies highest above the northern horizon.
 Current rates should be less than 1 per hour no matter your location.
 With an entry velocity of 61 km/sec., most activity from this radiant would be of swift speed.

-The theta Pyxidids (TPY) consist of two weak showers that peak two weeks apart.
-The late version is active from December 8 through January 8, with maximum occurring on December 18th.
-The radiant is currently located at 10:42 (161) -26.
-This area of the sky is located in central Hydra, 2 degrees south of the faint star known as 44 Hydrae.
-These meteors are best seen near 0500 LST when the radiant lies highest in the southern sky.
-At 62 km/sec. the theta Pyxids would produce mostly swift meteors.
+The theta Pyxidids (TPY) consists of two weak showers that peak two weeks apart.
+The later version is active from December 8 through January 8, with maximum occurring on December 18th.
+The radiant is currently located at 10:38 (160) -26.
+This area of the sky is located in southwestern Hydra, 5 degrees northeast of the 4th magnitude star known as alpha Antliae.
+These meteors are best seen near 0500 LST when the radiant lies nearly overhead.
+Rates are expected to be less than 1 no matter your location.
+At 63 km/sec. the theta Pyxids would produce mostly swift meteors.

 The Comae Berenicids (COM) are a long duration shower active from December 5th through February 4th.
 Maximum activity occurs on December 16th.
-The radiant is currently located at 11:04 (166) +29, which places it in eastern Leo Minor, 3 degrees southwest of the 4th magnitude star known as Alula Australis (xi Ursae Majoris).
-These meteors would be best seen near 04:00 LST, when the radiant lies highest in the eastern sky.
-Current rates would be near 2 per hour as seen from the Northern Hemisphere and 1 as seen from south of the equator.
+The radiant is currently located at

+11:00 (165) +29, which places it in eastern Leo Minor, 4 degrees southwest of the 3rd magnitude star known as Alula Borealis (nu Ursae Majoris).
+These meteors would be best seen near 05:00 LST, when the radiant lies highest in the eastern sky.
+Current rates should be near 1 per hour as seen from the northern hemisphere and less than one as seen from south of the equator.
 At 63km/sec., these meteors would produce mostly swift meteors.
-These meteors are also known as the December Leonis Minorids.

-The December chi Virginids (XVI) are another shower discovered in Japan by observers using data from SonotaCo.
+The December chi Virginids (XVI) was discovered by Japanese observers using data from SonotaCo.
 This source is active from November 26 through December 30 with maximum occurring on December 12th.
-The radiant is currently located at 13:12 (198) -14, which places it in southern Virgo, 3 degrees southwest of the 1st magnitude star known as Spica (alpha Virginis).
+The radiant is currently located at 13:10 (197) -14, which places it in southern Virgo, 3 degrees southwest of the 1st magnitude star known as Spica (alpha Virginis).
 Hourly rates should be less than 1 no matter your location.
 These meteors are best seen during the last dark hour before dawn, when the radiant lies highest above the eastern horizon in a dark sky.
-At 68 km/sec. the December chi Virginids would produce mostly swift meteors.
+At 69 km/sec. the December chi Virginids would produce mostly swift meteors.